wdlingit/rackj/walkthrough/Stringtie_short_reads.md

 MSTRG.10381,44,24,25,27,22,45
 ```

 Note that `prepDE.py` is for Python2.
 There is another script named `prepDE.py3` for Python3.
-Also note that `MSTRG.10381` is a novel gene locus predicted by StringTie in case that the guided assembly was done as described in above step 2.
+Also note that `MSTRG.10381` is a gene locus predicted by StringTie in case that the guided assembly was done as described in above step 2.

 ## 4. Isoform expression level comparison

-Since we have three control samples and three treatment samples where their transcript read counts are stored in file `transcript_count_matrix.csv`, the following R code should work for comparing the 3 treatment samples against the 3 control samples using `DESeq2`.
+Since we have three control samples and three treatment samples where their transcript read counts are stored in file `transcript_count_matrix.csv`, the following R code should work for comparing the three treatment samples against the three control samples using `DESeq2`.

 ```
 Singularity> R